open-telemetry/opentelemetry-php/README.md

 ## Installation
 The recommended way to install the library is through [Composer](http://getcomposer.org):

-1.)
-Install the composer package using [Composer's installation instructions](https://getcomposer.org/doc/00-intromd#installation-linux-unix-macos).
+1)  Install the composer package using [Composer's installation instructions](https://getcomposer.org/doc/00-intromd#installation-linux-unix-macos).

-2.)
-Add
+2)  Add
 ```bash
  "minimum-stability": "dev"
 ```

 To your project's `composer.json` file, as this utility has not reached a stable release status yet.

-2.)
-Install the dependency with composer:
+3) Install the dependency with composer:

 ```bash
 $ composer require open-telemetry/opentelemetry
 ```

 ## Development
+For repeatability and consistency across different operating systems, we use the [3 Musketeers pattern](https://3musketeers.io/).
+If you're on Windows, it might be a good idea to use Git bash for following the steps below.

+**Note: After cloning the repository, copy `.env.dist` to `.env`.**

+Skipping the step above would result in a "`The "PHP_USER" variable is not set.
+Defaulting to a blank string`" warning

 We use `docker` and `docker-compose` to perform a lot of our static analysis and testing.
 If you're planning to develop for this library, it'll help to install `docker engine` and `docker-compose`.

-You can find installation instructions for these packages can be found [here](https://docs.docker.com/install/), under the `Docker Engine` and `Docker Compose` submenus respectively.
+The installation instructions for these tools are [here](https://docs.docker.com/install/), under the `Docker Engine` and `Docker Compose` submenus respectively.

 To ensure you have all the correct packages installed locally in your dev environment, you can run